cptodd757/MCA-2019/README.md

 ## Week 5: Standards in curation

-The schema I created was largely in line with what was available at https://music-encoding.org/guidelines/v4/content/metadata.html, with omissions made where necessary, e.g. publishing info for a transcription I have not published, information regarding authors of written works or pieces with lyrics, etc.  The file that uses this schema can be viewed [here](./Week_5/Light of the Seven, New Metadata.mei), or, more conveniently, in my later writeup for Week 7.
+The schema I created was largely in line with what was available at https://music-encoding.org/guidelines/v4/content/metadata.html, with omissions made where necessary, e.g. publishing info for a transcription I have not published, information regarding authors of written works or pieces with lyrics, etc.  The file that uses this schema can be downloaded [here](./Week_5/Light of the Seven, New Metadata.mei) or, more conveniently, viewed in the snippet below or my later writeup for Week 7.

 Below is a snippet from the file: